Introduction to the Xiangqi (Chinese Chess) Opening

-If you have already have strong fundamentals in the Basic Kills, and the Endgame, this section would be the place to continue your journey.
+Visitors new to Xiangqi are encouraged to read the article found under the Xiangqi basics section to have a rough idea of what Xiangqi openings are.
+If you have already had strong fundamentals in the Basic Kills and the Endgame, this section would be the place to continue your journey.

 As with the entire website, the WXF recommendations will be used first and foremost.

 The discipline of Xiangqi Openings is so huge that the Webmaster cannot cover it in one short article.
 It can be divided into the following topics for discussion: